-The financial statements set out on pages 16 to 28 do not take into account the liabilities to provide pension benefits which fall due after the year end.
+The financial statements set out on pages 16 to 27 do not take into account the liabilities to provide pension benefits which fall due after the year end.
 In respect of the Plan, these liabilities are considered by the Plan Actuary who carries out an actuarial valuation of such liabilities every three years.
 This valuation considers the funding position of the Plan and the level of contributions payable.

-The most recent triennial valuation was carried out at 31 December 2019.
-The valuation as at 31 December 2022 is under process.
+The most recent triennial valuation was carried out at 31 December 2022.

-The formal actuarial certificate required by statute to be included in this Annual Report from the Plan Actuary appears on page 33.
-In addition, as required by FRS 102, the Trustee has included the Report on Actuarial Liabilities on pages 29 and 30, which forms part of the Trustee's Report.
+The formal actuarial certificate required by statute to be included in this Annual Report from the Plan Actuary appears on page 31.
+In addition, as required by FRS 102, the Trustee has included the Report on Actuarial Liabilities on pages 28 and 29, which forms part of the Trustee's Report.